dsrichard97/cdc_births/questions_and_answers.md

 Year with the Highest Average Number of Births:
 This query identifies 2016 as the year with the highest average number of births.
-This insight can be important for understanding demographic trends or evaluating the impact of health policies or to further research economic factors during this period.
+This insight can be important for understanding demographic trends or evaluating the impact of health policies to further research economic factors during this period.

 Year with the Lowest Average Number of Births:
 The year 2018 is identified as having the lowest average number of births.
 Investigating the factors contributing to this decrease could be a critical area of analysis.